ladder/ladder/README.md

 ### There's Not Much Here!

 The original [prototype](https://github.com/mjsuhonos/ladder/tree/prototype) branch is available, as is an [experimental](https://github.com/mjsuhonos/ladder/tree/l2) branch.
-Core modules are being refactored as modules in the "ladder" gem (see below).
+Core functionality is being refactored as modules in the "ladder" gem (see below).

 ## Installation